AA0100000101000001/Omnitrix/README.md

 - Array of PNG images decoded into HEX representing the first twelve aliens
 - Animation
 - Sound (commented for now)
-- Ability to go into Deep Sleep Mode after a short time of inactivity (tranformation mode in progress)
+- Ability to go into Deep Sleep Mode after a short time of inactivity

 # To Do List: